Health-RI/SeMPyRO/docs/Models.md

 ### Model classes

-All the model classes are inherited from RDFModel which is, in its turn, a subclass of pydantic.BaseModel.
+All the model classes are inherited from `RDFModel` which is, in its turn, a subclass of `pydantic.BaseModel`.
 They are developed to implement DCAT-AP v3 model and provide validations.

 Following DCAT classes are available in the package: